P4ti3nn3/USB-Armory-Setup/README.md

 If it works, the base configuration is over, else restart your network or check your configuration.

-# 7. Resize the size
+# 7. Resize the storage
 While on the Armory, do :

     ls /dev/mmcblk*